The Okanagan region offers up consistent sunny hot weather and we have enough fun things to keep us coming back every year.

 Jump into the lake off of one of the several docks

 Repeat.
 Many times.
-(And send somebody to grab coffee from one of the nearby shops if you're going to be hanging out here for a while.)
+(And send somebody to grab coffee from the Bliss Bakery if you're going to be hanging out here for a while.)

 For more on the area around Peachland, visit Destination Peachland and make sure you stop to visit a winery or two on your way home from the beach.